mitchtabian/FlutterPlayground/README.md

     - How does APK / project size compare with native?
 12. SharedPreferences?
     - What is the equivalent for Flutter?
 (Think saving user settings)
+13. Caching?
+    - How does Flutter handle data persistence?
+(SQLite?...)

 # What makes Flutter "Easier" than Native?
 1. Dependency conflicts